kineticstoolkit/kineticstoolkit_doc/html/_sources/matplotlib_titles_labels.md

 plt.xlabel("Time (s)")
 plt.ylabel("Amplitude (m)")

-# Add a legend (same order as the plt.plot functions above)
+# Add a legend (labels are in the same order as they have been plotted)
 plt.legend(["Instrument 1", "Instrument 2"])

 # Add a title